 — Outlets: 1 x 30A AC, 4 x 20A AC, 2 x 12V DC (1x 30A), 4 x USB-A, 1 x USB-C, Wireless cellphone charger

 — Wide range of outlets

 — Expandable to meet needs

 — Solar panels extra

 It’s practically impossible to find a solar generator that provides the right solution for all users.
 Choosing a lightweight, highly portable model invariably means sacrificing power, while high-performance solar generators are big and heavy.
 The Bluetti Portable Power Station comes close to being the ideal compromise.
 The 2,038Wh output allows it to power a wide range of devices, and the weight is manageable.
-However, it has several features that give it the edge over competitors.
+However, it has several features that give it an edge over competitors.

-First is the extensive range of outlets provided, which includes a wireless charging option for cellphones.
+First is the extensive range of outlets provided, which includes a wireless charging option for cell phones.
 Second, and perhaps most impressive, is the ability to expand the power available by adding up to two further Bluetti units, each providing an additional 3,072Wh.
-Finally, there are options for rapid charging, where rather than just solar panel or mains, both can be used at the same time.
+Finally, there are options for rapid charging, where rather than just solar panels or mains, both can be used at the same time.
 There is also an option for using two wall outlets together.
 While both of these require an extra cable, they will recharge the Bluetti solar generator in just a couple of hours.